You know how great your home is, but when you sell, you have to convince someone else. We've been selling properties for years and we know what works.

 We've got buyers looking for flats and houses for sale right now.
 We'll show them your property online, in the press and in our office.

 The selling process can seem complex, but we'll use all our experience to make sure it runs smoothly.
-Here's our quick guide to the main steps. (click on each option for more info)
+Here's our quick guide to the main steps.

 The first step in selling your home is to appoint an estate agent, who'll value your home and show it to potential buyers.